SomeoddpilotInc/Someoddpilot-Coding-Style/source.md

 For open source, abstract work, we track repos with Github.
 These are projects that we have no issue with everyone in the outside world taking a look at.

+## Commit

+The basic building block of source control is the "commit".
+A commit is a concrete chunk of changes to the code.
+Always provide a thoughtful message about what you've changed in a commit.
+The more information the better.

+Only address one issue per commit.
+Working in multiple areas of the source within one commit makes it hard to parse where changes were made and why.

+## Branches

+Most projects will have multiple branches.
+Changes should be made in a `dev` branch where the changes will be tested before being deployed to the `master` branch.

+## Sensitive Data

+Sensitive data like API keys, passwords, configuration details, etc should never be stored in a repo.
+A repo could potentially be open sourced, revealing critical implementation details.
+Including this data in the source also makes deploying in multiple environments difficult.

 ## Third Party Code

 Due to copyright and other restrictions, third part code should not be source controlled.